 N.B.
-Do not take anti-motility medications for infectious diarrhea because they delay the pathogens elimination and diarrhea may get worse.
+Do not take anti-motility medications for infectious diarrhea because they delay the elimination of pathogens and diarrhea may get worse.

-Hygiene practices while eating, drinking, and using the toilet, are important to decrease the predispose to infection.
-Also, appropriate hands washing and avoiding unclean, under-cooked, or improperly preserved foods are significant.
+Hygiene practices while eating, drinking, and using the toilet, are important to decrease the predisposition to infection.
+Also, right hands washing and avoiding unclean, under-cooked, or improperly preserved foods are significant.